TECHSHIP IS A GLOBAL SUPPLIER OF WIRELESS COMPONENTS

 This manual describes the AT commands valid for controlling the Simcom SIM7000 Series modules.

-This archive contains the windows based firmware update tool for Simcom SIM7020 series cellular modules.
+This archive contains the windows based firmware update tool and usage guide for Simcom SIM7020 series cellular modules.

 This archive contains the Microsoft Windows serial drivers for the MediaTek chipset based SIM7020 series modules where drivers are not automatically detected.
 Microsoft Windows 7, Vista, XP and older.